top of page

 Tyler rejects the idea that Hawaii makes founders complacent.

-“Should I live in a shitty unpleasant place just so I work a few more hours a week out of sheer misery?
+“You could be living in Palo Alto making slow decisions.
+Those are states of mind.”
+And he puts the tradeoff bluntly—and effectively: “Should I live in a shitty unpleasant place just so I work a few more hours a week out of sheer misery?
 Why?”

 Productivity, he suggests, comes from discipline, not suffering.
 Hawaii’s environment simply removes the noise.